 For more than 1500 years monasteries have been providing hospitality to travelers and pilgrims, most of them male.
 Today's institutions - especially those in Europe - have evolved.
 They are more like a monastery bed and breakfast than a place of prayer and retirement.
-They tend to welcome everyone, whatever your gender, faith, race or beliefs.
+They tend to welcome women too, of any faith, race or world view.

 Equally, some monastery stays require meditation or prayer as a condition of residence.

 In one stay in a monastery on the Brazilian coast - at that time the only Zen Buddhist monastery in South America - I was asked to take part in silent meditation.
 It was not only silent, but immobile, and all guests were expected to sit still for hours on a small pillow.
 I'm not good at sitting still at the best of times but for those so inclined, it was heaven.